lonex/geo_tweet/README.md

 ## Features and limitations

+* The app uses _tweetstream_ gem, which is an EM implementation.
+The app is _only_ tested with Ruby 1.9.3, MongoDB 2.4.4.
 * The tweets search uses kilometer as distance unit.
 It searches a radius of 1km, 2km, 5km, 10km, in that order, if necessary.
 Any tweets geo-tagged beyond 10km is not included.
 The results is ordered reverse chronologically.
 The search radius is configurable, modify the _'config/search_criteria.yml'_ as needed.